rachelkhoriander/tech-task/tutorial/auth_with_github.md

 ## Next Steps
 To learn more about GitHub's API, visit the [GitHub Developer Guide](https://developer.github.com/apps/getting-started-with-building-apps/).

-To learn more about extracting data from the GitHub API, stay tuned for a forthcoming tutorial.
+To learn more about extracting data from the GitHub API, stay tuned for our forthcoming tutorial: **Extracting Data from the GitHub API**.